-This fall, we highlight:
+This winter, we highlight:

 We also invite you to join us for events open to the public:

-- Men's Basketball: Northwestern vs. Valparaiso
+- Men's Baseball Northwestern vs. Iowa

 Previous editions of the newsletter: